dbpedia/databus/docs/guides/secretary-guide.md

 ## Important notes

 - **`x-on-behalf-of` must be the full account URI**, not just the account name.
 Example: `https://databus.dbpedia.org/dbpedia`, not `dbpedia`.
 - **Write Access namespaces** (`hasWriteAccessTo`) are stored as absolute IRIs.
 The UI accepts relative paths under your account and expands them on save.
-Prefix matching is the intended model (a group IRI covers artifacts and versions under it), but the server does not enforce these IRIs yet.
+Prefix matching applies: a group IRI covers artifacts and versions under it.
+An empty list grants write access to the full account namespace.
 - **Only owners** can add or remove secretaries via `/api/account/update`.
 - Secretary access applies to write operations that check authorization (e.g. `/api/register`, collection delete).
 Read access is unchanged.